Appendix C — PostgreSQL

 export PGPASSWORD="password"

-But it is probably better to use a password file.
+But it is better to use a password file.

 1. Run Python.